 Stuart Skelton is the finest Laca I have ever heard. - Financial Times

-In September 2014 Stuart made his debut in the title role of Otello at English National Opera’s 2014/15 season in a new production by David Alden.
+In September 2014 Stuart made his debut in the title role of Otello, opening the English National Opera’s 2014/15 season in a new production by David Alden.
 He has also appeared as tenor soloist in Rachmaninov’s The Bells at the BBC Proms with Ed Gardner, The Dream of Gerontius with the Toronto Symphony Orchestra and Beethoven’s 9th Symphony with the Hamburg Philharmonic and Simone Young.
-Forthcoming concert engagements this year include Das Lied von der Erde at the Zürich Opera, Beethoven’s 9th Symphony with the BBC Scottish Symphony under Donald Runnicles, and Beethoven’s Missa Solemnis under Philippe Jordan in La Scala’s annual televised Christmas concert.
+Forthcoming concert engagements this year include Das Lied von der Erde at the Zürich Opera, Beethoven’s 9th Symphony with the BBC Scottish Symphony and Donald Runnicles, and Beethoven’s Missa Solemnis, conducted by Philippe Jordan for La Scala’s annual televised Christmas concert.

 In 2015 Stuart will make a major role debut, singing Tristan in Tristan und Isolde with the Sydney Symphony Orchestra under David Robertson.
 He will also return to the Atlanta Symphony Orchestra as Samson in Samson et Dalila and to the Bayerische Staatsoper as Siegmund in Die Walküre.
 Other engagements in 2015 include concert performances of Peter Grimes with the Iceland Symphony Orchestra and Fidelio with the BBC Philharmonic, Janáček’s Glagolithic Mass and Schoenberg’s Gurrelieder with the Bergen Philharmonic Orchestra, Das Lied von der Erde with the Minnesota Symphony Orchestra and Beethoven’s Missa Solemnis with the Sydney Symphony Orchestra.
 In 2016 Stuart will appear as Tristan in the MET’s season-opening production of Tristan und Isolde, conducted by Sir Simon Rattle.